microsoftgraph/msgraph-bicep-types/quickstart-templates/security-group-add-user-members/README.md

 # Configure a security group's user members, referencing users by UPN

-This sample demonstrates use of the read-only `Microsoft.Graph/Users` bicep type which allows you to fetch `user` resources by their user principal name (UPN).
+This sample demonstrates use of the read-only [`Microsoft.Graph/Users` bicep type][users-ref] which allows you to fetch `user` resources by their user principal name (UPN).

 This quickstart creates a security group and adds users, referenced via their UPNs, as members.